-Application Type Credit Award Limit MWBE Points Credit Award limit New Affordability (Metro Pools) 1,300,000 1,350,000 New Affordability (Rural) 1,170,000 1,215,000 HUD Preservation 1,225,000 1,270,000 Housing Credit and USDA Preservation 1,105,000 1,145,000 b.
+New Affordability (Metro Pools) 1,350,000

+New Affordability (Rural) 1,215,000

+HUD Preservation 1,270,000

+Housing Credit and USDA Preservation 1,145,000

+b.
 4% Credits/Bonds Round Award Limitations

-The Bond Allocation request within a Competitive Review Application cannot exceed \$40 million.
+The Bond Allocation request within a Competitive Application cannot exceed \$40 million.
 This does not apply to Applications awarded under the Urban Housing Reservation.
 DCA reserves the right to exceed this limitation.

-During the Competitive Round, DCA will not select any Competitive Review Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an LOD from DCA in:
+During the Competitive Round, DCA reserves the right to not select any Competitive Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an initial LOD from DCA in:

-- 2022 or earlier for the 2024 Competitive Round - 2023 or earlier for the 2025 Competitive Round that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.
+- 2024 or earlier for the 2026 Competitive Round - 2025 or earlier for the 2027 Competitive Round that has not closed their financing and started construction on that property as of the Competitive Application deadline.